The EJA Story

 With many of our customers being located outside of Brisbane, face-to-face meetings are often not possible.
 But you can always phone and talk to us.

 The people who enjoy working with us most are those who are comfortable using email as the main way of communicating.

-We’ve found this works especially well for people not in easy reach of a jeweller they have confidence in.
+We’ve found this works especially well for people not in easy reach of an ethically-minded jeweller they have confidence in.
 Or for those who are busy and appreciate being able to email us when it suits them.